zmlka/undisciplinary/index.md

 ## Lectures

-Lecture notes, in sorted by date of genesis:
+Lecture notes, sorted by date of writing:

 * [Christian Kerez in Prague](christian_kerez_prague)
 * [Monika Mitášová on the possibility of critical architecture](mitasova_critical)